 Housing is provided for single students who wish to live on campus.
 We do not provide family housing.
 We offer traditional residence halls, single rooms, and apartment-style living.
 Amenities included are air conditioning, computer data connection in the room, computer lab, expanded cable, free utilities, local phone service, laundry facilities, fitness center, and outdoor recreational facility.
 Quiet areas may be requested.
-Meal plans are required for the halls, suites, and Norse Hall but are optional for Woodcrest Apartments.
+Meal plans are required for Kentucky and Commonwealth Halls, University Suites, and Norse Hall but are optional for Woodcrest Apartments.
 The Residential Housing Association (RHA) is the student governing body that helps promote residence-hall life and provides a link between University Housing and the students who live in the residence halls.
-For more information and/or a tour, visit the University Housing Office located at 101 Norse Commons, call (866) 572-5676, or visit access.nku.edu/ housing.
+For more information and/or a tour, visit the University Housing Office located at 101 Norse Commons, call toll free (866) 572-5676, or visit access.nku.edu/housing.